Spin-adapted selected configuration interaction in a determinant basis: Many-particle basis representations

+\end{widetext} By definition, all the determinants belonging to the same {\csf} are associated with the same configuration, and the determinants associated with a given configuration may be involved in multiple {\csf}s.
+Expressing Eq.~\eqref{eq:det} in terms of {\csf}s is an overdetermined problem: six parameters $(a,b,c,d,e,f)$ for determinants \textit{vs} two parameters $(A,B)$ for the {\csf}s, so it has no unique solution in the general case.
+Only eigenfunctions of the $\stwo$ operator possess the necessary constraints to enable the exact transformation.

-A few years ago, Bytautas and Ruedenberg proposed a simple scheme to truncate large spin adapted wave functions while keeping the spin adaptation.\cite{Bytautas_2007} By definition, all the determinants belonging to the same {\csf} have the same {\sop}, so the coefficients of the determinants with the same {\sop} are summed together to produce the so-called \emph{space-product weights}, which are used to truncate the wave function.
-As spin coupling coefficients are implicitly included in the CI expansion, the truncated wave function is also an eigenfunction of $\stwo$.
+A few years ago, Bytautas and Ruedenberg proposed a simple scheme to truncate large determinant-based wave functions while maintaining the spin purity.\cite{bytautas_2007} The squared coefficients of the determinants within the same configuration are summed together to produce the so-called \emph{space-product weights}, which are then used to truncate the wave function.
+As the truncation occurs by removing configurations, one can understand from Eqs.~\eqref{eq:det} and~\eqref{eq:csf} that the removal of all the determinants associated with a configuration is equivalent to a removal of all the CSFs associated with the same configuration, hence keeping the spin purity of the wave function.

-Following this idea, imposing spin adaptation in {\sci} methods can be done by \begin{enumerate} \item Identifying all the space occupation patterns of the determinants composing the variational space. \item Generating all the determinants with imposed numbers of up-spin ($\up$) and down-spin ($\dn$) electrons corresponding to these space occupation patterns. \item Diagonalizing the Hamiltonian in this expanded determinant space. \end{enumerate} An efficient algorithm to achieve this procedure is presented in this paper, and then a modification to the Epstein-Nesbet perturbation expression is proposed.
-This modification introduces no additional cost, and it reduces the bias due to the lack of invariance with respect to the spin quantum number $m_s$.
-All the presented algorithms were implemented in the open-source \emph{Quantum Package} software.\cite{qp}
+Following this idea, imposing spin adaptation in determinant-based {\sci} methods can be done by (i) identifying all the configurations of the determinants composing the variational space, (ii) generating all the determinants of the required multiplicity corresponding to these configurations, and (iii) diagonalizing the Hamiltonian in this spin-complete determinant space.
+Since the Hamiltonian commutes with the $\stwo$ operator, the obtained eigenfunction is automatically spin-adapted.
+An efficient algorithm to carry out this procedure is presented in this paper.
+Because the obtained wave functions are spin-adapted, they can be exactly expressed in terms of {\csf}s.\cite{grabenstetter1976generation,pauncz2012spin,olsen_2014,fales_2020} Then, we take advantage of the reduction of the number of parameters to reduce the memory requirement of the Davidson diagonalization, which is the main bottleneck in today's {\sci} algorithms.
+All the presented algorithms are implemented in the open-source \emph{Quantum Package} software.\cite{garniron_2019}